-Folk has been asking me to compare the AmpliFi Alien vs. UniFi Dream Machine (UDM) from Ubiquiti.
+Folk has asked me to compare the AmpliFi Alien vs UniFi Dream Machine (UDM) from Ubiquiti.
 It’s a bit odd the request since clearly, these are two different routers entirely.
 Or are they?
 Well, find the answer in this post.

 AmpliFi Alien vs. UniFi Dream Machine: Similarities

 These two routers do share a few things in common.

 First of all, they both come in a cylindrical shape, looking more like smart speakers than Wi-Fi broadcasters.
 Each has its own bright programmable fancy light.
 The UDM has that as a ring round its top while the Alien moves that to its bottom.

 Each also has a relative loudspeaker inside that makes chimes responding to changes in settings or statutes.
 Both include one Gigabit WAN port and four Gigabit LAN ports.
 Neither has a multi-gig port.

 As Wi-Fi machines, both are mesh-ready.
 You can add more broadcasters to scale up their Wi-Fi coverage.
 Speaking of which, the two delivered about the same Wi-Fi range in my testing and, for the most part, similar performances.

 AmpliFi Alien vs. UniFi Dream Machine: Hardware specifications